Sandra Diaz-Twine

 Sandra Diaz-Twine (born July 30, 1974) is an American television personality who became known for her appearances on the reality game show Survivor.
 She won the first two seasons she appeared on, Survivor: Pearl Islands and Survivor: Heroes vs. Villains, making her the show's first two-time winner.
 She returned for Survivors 34th season, Survivor: Game Changers, where she was the 6th person voted out.
 Along with fellow Survivor contestant Rob Mariano, she was a non-competing mentor on the show's 39th season Survivor: Island of the Idols, and subsequently competed on the show's 40th season, Survivor: Winners at War, where she was the 7th person voted out and only player to leave the game at the Edge of Extinction.
 She also competed for a fifth time on Survivor on the Blood V Water edition of the Australian Survivor with her daughter Nina, which aired in 2022.

 Diaz-Twine is regarded among fans as one of the greatest players on the show.

 Personal life

 Diaz-Twine was born in Stamford, Connecticut and for a time served in the United States Army as a chemical repair specialist and later an office administrator.
 She lives in Fayetteville, North Carolina with her husband Marcus, a career soldier, and her two children, while working as a secretary for a law firm.

+On the February 12, 2026, episode of the Rob Has a Podcast podcast hosted by fellow Survivor player Rob Cesternino, she mentioned that she and her husband are retired.